bamoe/bamoe-setup/README.md

 ![BAMOE Architecture for Process](./doc/images/architecture-process.png)

 ### IBM BAMOE Applications
-All BAMOE `applications` or `micro-services` are represented as `pods` within your Kubernetes cluster, created from the `CI/CD` pipeline from the container images that each application produces during the build process.
+All BAMOE `applications` or `business-services` are represented as `pods` within your Kubernetes cluster, created from the `CI/CD` pipeline from the container images that each application produces during the build process.
 Client applications can invoke `decisions` or `processes` via their published REST API or using Kafka messaging.

 ## Requirements for Local Machine Setup
 The following instructions are helpful in setting up your local environment in order to do BAMOE development.
 All functions of BAMOE are available from the developer workstation, including web-based tools and consoles.